rh-ecosystem-edge/kernel-module-management/docs/mkdocs/documentation/preflight_validation.md

 a `Module`, once its validation is successful.
 In case module validation has failed, admin can change the module definitions, and Preflight will try to validate the module again in the next loop.
-If admin want to run Preflight validation for additional kernel, then another `PreflightValidation` resource should be created.
+If admin want to run Preflight validation for additional kernel, then another `PreflightValidationOCP` resource should be created.
-Once all the modules have been validated, it is recommended to delete the `PreflightValidation` resource.
+Once all the modules have been validated, it is recommended to delete the `PreflightValidationOCP` resource.

 ## Validation status

-A `PreflightValidation` resource will report that status and progress of each module in the cluster that it tries / has tried to validate in its `.status.modules` list.
+A `PreflightValidationOCP` resource will report that status and progress of each module in the cluster that it tries / has tried to validate in its `.status.modules` list.
 Elements of that list contain the following fields: